 403(b) Voluntary Salary Reduction Agreement Form

-You can establish a 403(b) Supplemental Tax Deferral plan with TIAA-CREF and/or Fidelity Investments as a way to save more for retirement.
+You can establish a 403(b) Supplemental Tax Deferral plan with TIAA-CREF and/or Fidelity as a way to save more for retirement.
 The University does not match contributions to supplemental tax deferral accounts, however they are pre-tax deductions from your paycheck.
 This is a voluntary plan and all contributions are made by the employee.

 All staff and faculty employees (including temporary staff and fixed term faculty less than half-time) are eligible to participate.